microsoft/Project-Yellowstone-Documentation/business-central/powerbi-finance.md

 ### Finance overview Report

-The _Finance overview_ report is meant to provide... and is typically used for the following scenarios

 The _Financial overview_ is designed to provide a comprehensive snapshot of an organization's financial health and performance.
 This dashboard displays key financial metrics (KPIs) to give stakeholders a clear view of revenue, cost management, profitability, and financial stability.
 The Finance overview is typically used in the following scenarios:

 - Executive Decision-Making: Helping executives and senior management make informed strategic decisions by providing a high-level view of the financial status.